jrfnl/clearPHP/rules/no-unnecessary-string-concatenation.md

 ```

 In this example, two string literals and the variable `$b` are collected into one longer string, then echoed.

-In fact, `echo` do accept an unlimited number for arguments.
+In fact, `echo` accepts an unlimited number for arguments.
 It will display the values one after each other.
-So, the above code may be rewritten as :
+So, the above code may be rewritten as:

 ```php
 <?php